 - 1. Depress and hold the brake pedal.

 - 2. Start the engine.

 - 3. Push and hold the lock-release button.

-- 4. Move the shift lever.
+4 Move the shift lever

-- When the ignition switch is in the ACC or LOCK position, the transaxle cannot be shifted from P. - If the brake is pumped with the shift lever in P, a chattering near the shift lever may be heard.
-Don't worry, this is a normal sound. - To be sure the vehicle is in park, the ignition key cannot be removed unless the shift lever is in P.
+- When the ignition switch is in the ACC or LOCK position, the shift lever cannot be shifted from P. - If the brake is pumped with the shift lever in P, a chattering near the shift lever may be heard.
+This does not indicate an abnormality. - To be sure the vehicle is in park, the ignition key cannot be removed unless the shift lever is in P.